Schools, take part!

 Visiting the Launch

-This year's Science Challenge launch is at 19:00 on the 24th of January 2017 in the Sir Alexander Fleming Building at the Imperial College South Kensington Campus.
+This year's Science Challenge launch is at 18:30 on the 5th of December 2017 in the City and Guilds Building at the Imperial College South Kensington Campus.

 If you can't make it to the Launch, all the competition details will be online!
 Find out about the Judges, Questions, and Prizes using the navigation bar at the top of the page.